 KPIs are often new projects for managers and businesses, so they commonly have questions.
 These are the answers to some of the most frequent inquiries.

 How can I define a business KPI?

 Individual departments use measurements to track specific goals.
 However, including these metrics may or may not add value to a business-level report.
 To determine which KPIs you should use, follow these steps:

 - Specify your desired outcome and why it’s important to your business.

 - Consider which KPIs measure your company’s progress.

 - Establish metrics that allow you to see when the business has achieved desired outcomes.

-- Determine how often KPIs and progress towards your goal will be reviewed.
+- Determine how often you will review KPIs and progress toward your goal.

 What is an example of a KPI?